 Graduates qualify for the Nuclear Medicine Technology Certification Board and the American Registry of Radiologic Technology, Nuclear Medicine Registry examinations.

 Attendance at an Information Session is ENCOURAGED in order to apply for admission to this program.
 By attending an information session, you will learn what is expected of you as an applicant, as well as the functionality of the program.
 For information on Information Session dates, times and locations, please contact (708) 456-0300 Ext.
-3545 or click HERE for Health Careers Information Registration.
+3545 or click HERE for Nuclear Medicine Technology Information Session Registration.